AvtsVivek/WpfMasterTabControl/src/tasks/200730-TcScopedNavigation/ReadMe.md

     }
 }
 ```
-- Now run the app
+- Now run the app.
+- Now each ViewA will get its own new region manager.
+But there is a problem